+115.362 Agency protection duties

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Documentation Reviewed:

+Facility PAQ Maryland DJS Policy: Elimination and Reporting of Sexual Abuse and

+Harassment - PREA Juvenile Facility Standards Compliance

+• Sample Incident Reports Requiring Immediate Action

+- Executive of Committed Facilities

+- PREA Coordinator

-115.362 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion Documentation Reviewed: Facility PAQ Maryland DJS Policy: Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance • Sample Incident Reports Requiring Immediate Action Interviews: • Executive of Committed Facilities PREA Coordinator • PREA Compliance Manager · Random Staff 115.362 (a): When an agency learns that a resident is subject to a substantial risk of imminent sexual abuse, it shall take immediate action to protect the resident.
-Compliance Determination: • The facility has demonstrated compliance with this provision of the Standard because: • The facility PAQ indicates there were five (5) PREA allegations received in the past 12 months.
-Staff interviews indicated if there were an allegation the facility would respond as if the resident was subjected to a substantial risk of imminent sexual abuse and take steps to immediately separate the resident from the alleged perpetrator.
-Random staff interviews indicated if they received a report they would "immediately" make a report to their supervisor.
-If there is a concern that a resident is in imminent risk of sexual abuse they would keep the resident in close proximity and maintain sight and sound supervision.
-The staff said they would make the report to their supervisor to ensure protection measures were put in place to keep all of the residents safe.
+- PREA Compliance Manager

+- · Random Staff

+The facility PAQ indicates there were four (4) PREA allegations that were received and responded to as if a resident was subjected to a substantial risk of imminent sexual abuse.
+According to the random staff interviews, the staff explained they would "immediately" make a report if there was a concern that a resident was at imminent risk of sexual abuse.
+The staff said they would report to their supervisor to implement any protection measures.
+Also, the staff said they would either separate the resident from the alleged perpetrator or increase their supervision of the resident by positioning the resident in close proximity to the staff member.